-There are many reasons to start a blog on WordPress.
+There are many reasons to start a blog.
 One of the most popular reasons I hear today is “to make money online.”
 It’s certainly understandable for any knowledgeable blogger to expect to make money from their dedication!
-Most readers will also understand that talented bloggers don’t share secrets, tips and valuable information with no intent to make a decent income in return.
+Most readers will also understand that talented bloggers don’t share secrets, tips, or valuable information with no intent to make a decent income in return.

 Keep in mind that making money blogging doesn’t happen overnight.
 In fact, I wouldn’t suggest you quit your day job until you’ve established an audience.
 Your audience might be in the form of a social media following or an email list (or preferably both).
-But the most important thing is that you target your audience and then you work on building it.
+The most important thing is that you target your audience and then work on building it.

 I will walk you through each requirement to start your blog on WordPress.

 5 Steps to Start Your Money-Making Blog

 Typically, a new blogger steps into the domain with the intent to make money.
 There are occasions, however, where writers are just looking for an outlet to share their story!
 Whether you are here to make money or just to have fun sharing your thoughts with the world, this tutorial will help you get started.